lufixSch/auto_llama/README.md

 ## ToDo

-- Add Manager implementations
+- [ ] Add Manager implementations
-  - CommandManager - Select agent based on a command (e.g. /code, /search ...)
+  - [ ] CommandManager - Select agent based on a command (e.g. /code, /search ...)
-  - KeywordManager - Select agent based on keywords in the input
+  - [ ] KeywordManager - Select agent based on keywords in the input
-  - AutoManager - Automatically decides which agent to use based on the context
+  - [ ] AutoManager - Automatically decides which agent to use based on the context
-- Improve agent response system
+- [ ] Improve agent response system
-  - Rework response types -> don't force a position, just give information about the response
+  - [ ] Rework response types -> don't force a position, just give information about the response
-- Add time aware memory (No Idea how to do this!)
+- [ ] Add time aware memory (No Idea how to do this!)
-  - Idea: _Fetch x recent memory's and y memory's (time independent) and mark them as recent/general_
+  - [ ] Idea: _Fetch x recent memory's and y memory's (time independent) and mark them as recent/general_
-- Add image/multimodal memory (Supported by txtai out of the box)
+- [ ] Add image/multimodal memory (Supported by txtai out of the box)
+- [ ] Improve Chat class
+  - [ ] Multi user chat
+  - [ ] Load/Save chat to database (possibly Embeddings DB)